 The importance of reading aloud

 In our common quest for ways to strengthen our relationships with one another and support personal growth and development, reading aloud together as a family is one of the best and easiest ways to get started.

 In The Read-aloud Handbook, author Jim Trelease outlines the academic and social benefits of reading aloud to your children.
 Above all, he sternly reminds us that we simply cannot expect schools to be the primary place of education for our children.

-Put in numbers, the average U.S. student will spend about 900 hours in school in contrast to the 7,800 hours they will spend outside of it.
-The habits and activities determined by the family (i.e., parents) needs to be considered more primary to a child’s education than what they might acquire in the classroom.
+Put simply, the average U.S. student will spend about 900 hours in school in contrast to the 7,800 hours they will spend outside of it.
+The habits and activities largely are determined by the family (i.e., parents) need to be considered more primary to a child’s education than what they might acquire in the classroom.
 Trelease cites conclusions from the U.S. Department of Education’s 1983 Commission on Reading to support his claims: “The single most important activity for building the knowledge required for eventual success in reading is reading aloud to children.”